gicentre/elm-vegalite/docs/changeNotes.md

 ## Other Changes

 - Improvements to the API documentation with a larger number of inline examples.
-- New gallery examples reflecting addtions to the Vega-Lite example set.
+- New gallery examples reflecting additions to the Vega-Lite example set.
 - Numerous minor gallery example updates to reflect API changes and provide more idiomatic specifications.